Stacey Page is a mixed media artist from Georgia, USA who builds biographical stories by stitching on found photographs.

 “I stare at a photograph for quite some time throughout the process, and the relationship develops.
 I like to think of the relationship as a respectful one, but I do have to admit at times one is an enemy.
 I use the copier to sketch, playing with possibilities in color and stitch.
 The sketch sometimes changes with the embroidery, and there is a nice history of my friend’s transformation.
 The dialogue is most entertaining and at times frustrating as it is very easy to lose a photograph.”

 I could look at these all day.
-While the production process is the same as Shaun Kardinal from last week, Stacey’s stitches empower her subjects with character and eccentricity.
+While the production process is the same as Shaun Kardinal, Stacey’s stitches empower her subjects with character and eccentricity.

 Stacey’s use of stitch creates texture and depth, adorning the subjects with creations that embellish their character.
 It must be an interesting alchemy as the relationship between subject and artist evolves, and I love that Stacey sometimes falls out with the subject of the piece, despite them appearing inanimate.